telerik/maui-docs/controls/combobox/getting-started.md

 ![ComboBox Getting Started Example](images/combobox-getting-started-complex-data.png)

->important The Getting Started example can be found in our [SDK Browser Application]({%slug sdkbrowser-app%}).
-You can find the applications in the **Examples** folder of your local **Telerik UI for .NET MAUI** installation or in the following [GitHub repo](https://github.com/telerik/maui-samples/tree/main/Samples/SdkBrowser).
+>important For the ComboBox Getting Started example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

 ## See Also